lgatellier/hookbridge/README.md

 ```

 #### Rule type
 The minimum description for a rule is its type.
-The gateway handles only 2 types at the moment :
+The bridge handles only 2 types at the moment :
 - `present` : The field designated by the JSONPath must exist in all received requests
 - `equalsTo` :  The field designated by the JSONPath must be equal to the associated `equalsTo` JSON property